AbdeltwabMF/queueing-modelsim/README.md

  - µ to be the mean service rate.

-# Queueing ModelSim - What it does and How to use it
+# What it does and How to use it

 1. Download the repository, or Clone it using the following command: `git clone https://github.com/AbdeltwabMF/Queueing-ModelSim` as shown in figure below.
 ![Clone](./ScreenShots/Clone.png)